-Use the --disable option to disable port fencing for the specified areas on all ports of the specified port types.
-Use the --show option to display the configuration.
-The display includes the configured port types, error types, and port fencing status (disabled or enabled).
+Use the portFencing --disable command to disable port fencing for the specified areas on all ports of the specified port types.
+You can use the portFencing --show command to display the configuration.
+The output of this command includes the configured port types, error types, and port fencing status (disabled or enabled).
 Port fencing is disabled by default.

-- 1. Connect to the switch and log in as admin. - 2.
-Enter the portFencing -disable command.
-For example, to disable port fencing on an FOP_Port for the Link Reset area, use the following command.
+- 1. Connect to the switch and log in as admin. - Enter the portFencing --disable command.

+The following example disables port fencing on an FOP_Port for the Link Reset area.

 '''

-portFencing -disable fop_port-area LR
+portFencing --disable fop port --area LR

 '''